gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

   ]
 }
 ```
-* Login to one of cdap master node
+* Log into one of the cdap master nodes
-* Go to directory `/opt/cdap/master`
+* Go to the directory `/opt/cdap/master`
-* Run Command `./bin/cdap cli -v false`
+* Run the command `./bin/cdap cli -v false`
-* Enter username and password on prompt
+* Enter the username and password on prompt
 * Run command to load driver
 `load artifact <driver-jar-path> config-file <json-path> name <connector-name> version <driver-version>`
 <br/> **For ex:**
 `load artifact /tmp/h2-1.4.200.jar config-file /tmp/h2-1.4.200.json name h2db-connector-java version 1.4.200`

-* Below rest API can be used to verify success of driver upload<br/>
+* The following Rest API can be used to verify the success of driver upload<br/>
 `namespaces/default/artifacts/h2db-connector-java/versions/1.4.200`
 <br/> **Expected output**